 If your circumstances have changed since your last DACA application, including any criminal convictions, we do advise that you consult with an immigration attorney prior to filing any application.

 While renewal applications are now being accepted as a result of the federal court decision, the window for such renewals may be short-lived as the Trump administration has appealed the federal judge's decision and asked the U.S. Supreme Court to expedite the appeal.
-On January 22, 2018, the Supreme Court agreed to accelerate the case, bypassing the normal appeal route.
+On January 22, 2018, the Supreme Court agreed to accept argument regarding acceleration of the case to bypass the normal appeal route.
 Normally, such an appeal would first pass through the Ninth Circuit Court of Appeals before making its way to the U.S. Supreme Court.
-In this case, the Supreme Court's decision to accelerate the appeal means that supporters of the program will have until February 2, 2018 to file arguments in support of the federal court decision.
-In turn the Supreme Court may then make a decision on whether to review the federal court decision as early as February 16, 2018.
+In this case, the Trump administration is asking the Supreme Court to allow the appeal to move directly to the Supreme Court.
 If the justices agree to hear the case, arguments may be heard this spring with a decision to follow in late June.

 The next few weeks will likely bring further developments regarding the future of DACA as both Congress and the courts grapple with the issues.